 Check out our fantastic adaptation of A Christmas Carol with our Christmas musical, Bah Humbug!

 Similarly, many of us will be familiar with a yule log as a yummy chocolate-covered cake, but the origins of the yule log are much less tasty.
-The tradition can be traced back as far as the 16th Century when a specially selected tree that was burnt on a fire throughout the 12 days of Christmas.
+The tradition can be traced back as far as the 16th Century when a specially selected tree was burnt on a fire throughout the 12 days of Christmas.

 Although we still celebrate Boxing Day as a bank holiday in this country, it began as a day to say thank you to waiting and serving staff who were given a Christmas box and allowed the day off work.
 In some parts of England, the poorest people in society would knock on doors on Boxing Day asking for money, often getting enough coins to support them through most of the following year.